-Paradise is one of Cowra's most historic homes.
-Built in 1883 Paradise was commissioned by Peter Murray who paid two stone masons from Scotland 450 pounds to help build this magnificent home.
+Paradise is one of Cowra's most historic homes dating back to 1883, commissioned by Peter Murray from Dundee who arrived in Australia in 1866.
+Peter Murray paid two stone masons from his native Scotland 450 pounds to help build this magnificent home.

 It has a rich history and commands views across the Lachlan Valley and is located between Cowra town centre and The Japanese Gardens.
-This rather deceptive home is over three storeys that comprises a large living room, massive drawing room, kitchen, five bedrooms, bathroom, external shower room and laundry with substantial grounds and plenty of off street parking.
+This rather deceptive home is over three storeys that comprises a large living room, massive drawing room, kitchen, five bedrooms, bathroom, external shower room and laundry with substantial grounds.

-A house for all seasons it is ideal for that country weekend getaway or family gathering.
-Furthermore one of the main attributes of Paradise is its sheer size that offers an ideal place for large scale functions, weddings, christenings and funerals.
-It offers an ideal meeting point where people can be together in one place.
+A house for all seasons it is ideal for that country weekend getaway or family gathering, an ideal meeting point to gather under one roof.
+One of the main attributes of Paradise is its sheer size that offers an ideal place for large scale functions including weddings, christenings and funerals.

 Barbeque Carpark Family Friendly Laundry Non Smoking Open Fireplace Outdoor Dining Area Outdoor Furniture